Mantle cell lymphoma

 - Do you use bortezomib or lenalidomide in the treatment of MCL?
 In which situations?

 Due to the fact that Mantle cell lymphoma generally has a worse prognosis than other aggressive types of NHL, consolidation therapy is strongly indicated.
 Consolidation simply means that as soon as the primary therapy is completed another therapy is initiated in order to "consolidate" the response in order to attempt to achieve a complete remission that is very durable.
 The most common form of consolidation therapy for most of the indolent types of lymphoma is maintenance Rituxan.
 It has also been shown that maintenance Rituxan dramatically improves the overall survival and progression free survival for mantle cell lymphoma patients.
-To view the following medical paper about maintenance Rituxan from Medscape you will need a free Medscape account.
+(9)

 Two other types of consolidation therapy are common.
-A stem cell transplant (see below) for those who are eligible, and radioimmunotherapy such as Zevalin or Bexxar.
-Read the study below which shows the dramatic improvement in response when consolidation therapy is used.
+A stem cell transplant for those who are eligible, and radioimmunotherapy such as Zevalin or Bexxar.
+Both options provide a survival benefit when compared to no consolidation therapy.
+(10)

 Stem cell transplants are often used, either for as consolidation therapy as noted above, or for relapsed MCL.
 This is becoming more common as results from studies show it offers a good opportunity for long term survival.
-Here is a link to a recent study about using an SCT with in-vivo Rituxan purging.
-With a 70% overall survival at 6 years it is a remarkable improvement over past options.
+Using an SCT with in-vivo Rituxan purging has been shown to have a 70% overall survival at 6 years (11) which is a remarkable improvement over past options.

 For a detailed look at Mantle Cell Lymphoma visit this site.